What it means

 Building safe, decent housing for low income, working families is at the core of the Habitat for Humanity mission.
 At its inception in 1976, Habitat for Humanity International developed the concept of “partnership housing.”
 The concept centered on those in need of adequate shelter working side by side with volunteers to build simple, decent houses.
 This concept is summarized by the phrase “a hand-up, not a hand-out”.

-In our area, Warren County Habitat for Humanity has applied these principles to work with community and family partners to complete homes for twelve families.
-Families number thirteen and fourteen are currently working to build a duplex in the Port Colden area of Washington Township.
-Two construction groups of volunteers assemble on most Thursdays and Saturdays, and are currently working to complete construction by the end of the year.
+In our area, Warren County Habitat for Humanity has applied these principles to work with community and family partners to complete homes for seventeen families.